chronoreaper/YugiohAi/README.md

 # Yugioh Ai
 This is a Yugioh Ai Simulator.
 The final build will have Ai find the best deck as well as play optimally.
+### Breakdownbe made
+There are 2 Ais that need to made.
+A deck building Ai which is written in python.
+And a game Ai written in c#.

 ### Using
 * Windbot: https://github.com/IceYGO/windbot